ApolloLegacy/LuAA/README.md

 **data**: The external data used by the ROM that is not immediately loaded and cached by the ARM7/ARM9 processors.
 It should be of no surprise then, that this directory stores all the images, scripts and audio files required for LuAA to work.

 `ndstool`, located in the `bin` directory, is used to compile these above into a standalone ROM that can be run on multiple emulators and on official hardware.
-Exciting, right?

 Below is documentation on how to use the actual API.